e-alfred/flowupload/README.md

 Known Bugs
 ------------
-- External Storage is generally supported, but problems can still appear.
+- __External Storages are generally supported, but problems can still appear__ (Please don't create new issues we know what the problem is.
+For updates on External Storage Support see #46 )
-- This app does not support server side encryption at the moment.
+- This app does not support server side encryption.

 Licenses
 -------